mhetrick/hetrickcv/README.md

 - Connect various, rhythmic gate streams to the inputs.
 The output is a stepped voltage based on the state of the inputs.
 This will be a jumpy voltage that is related to various rhythms happening inside of the patch.

 ### Dust
-Like Crackle, this is a direct port of a SuperCollider Noise UGen (https://github.com/supercollider/supercollider/blob/master/server/plugins/NoiseUGens.cpp#L376).
+Like Crackle, this is a direct port of [a SuperCollider Noise UGen](https://github.com/supercollider/supercollider/blob/master/server/plugins/NoiseUGens.cpp#L376).
 This module will produce randomly spaced impulses with random amplitudes.
 At low frequencies, this is useful as a random trigger generator.
 At high frequencies, this is a white noise source.

 Patch Ideas:
 - Connect the output of Dust to the input of a highly resonant filter.
 Use a slower frequency on Dust to ping the filter and create sine grains.